espressif/arduino-esp32/docs/en/api/espnow.rst

 _onSent
 ^^^^^^^

-Callback function to handle the completion of sending data to the peer, must be implemented by the upper class.
+Callback function to handle the completion of sending data to the peer.
+This is a pure virtual method that must be implemented by the upper class.

 .. code-block:: cpp